 In July 2011, Mineral Resources was awarded a $1bn contract to design, construct and run the second ore-processing facility and other related infrastructure at the Christmas Creek mine.
 Crushing Services International (CSI), a subsidiary of Mineral Resources, is the prime contractor for the construction works.

-Contractual work encompasses the construction of 25Mtpa crushing and processing circuit, a seven kilometre overland feed conveyor, a scrubbing and wet screening circuit and a jigging circuit.
+Contractual work encompasses the construction of 25Mtpa crushing and processing circuit, a 7km overland feed conveyor, a scrubbing and wet screening circuit and a jigging circuit.

 UEA Civil & Mining was contracted in August 2011 to design, supply and integrate three additional surface mining machines at Christmas Creek.

-PLWA Group and its joint venture partner ToxFree Solutions were awarded a three-year multimillion dollar contract by FMG in February 2012 to design, maintain and operate a waste and recycling transfer station at the Christmas Creek mine.
-The contractual scope also included operation and maintenance of landfill at Cloudbreak mine.
+PLWA Group and its joint venture partner ToxFree Solutions were awarded a three-year multimillion-dollar contract by FMG in February 2012 to design, maintain and operate a waste and recycling transfer station at the Christmas Creek mine.
+The contractual scope also included operation and maintenance of landfill at the Cloudbreak mine.

 Financing FMG’s Christmas Creek iron ore mine project